-Students with disabilities are responsible for ensuring that Advanced Career Institute is of disabilities aware that require accommodations, adjustments. and/or auxiliary aids in connection with the admissions process, the entrance exam, and/or their program of study by contacting the Campus Director.
-The Campus Director, in consultation with the Executive Vice President, will work with the applicant and/or prospective student to identify reasonable accommodations/ adjustments necessary to enable him/her to fully participate in the admissions and educational processes.
+Students with disabilities are responsible for ensuring that Advanced Career Institute is aware of disabilities that require accommodations, adjustments, and/or auxiliary aids in connection with the admissions process, the entrance exam if applicable, and/or their program of study by contacting the Campus Director.
+The Campus Director, in consultation with the Executive Vice President, will work with the applicant and/or prospective student identify reasonable accommodations/ adjustments necessary to enable him/her to fully participate in the admissions and educational processes.
 Questions about this process may be directed to the Campus Director.